raul-fernando-mendoza/datamesh/datamesh-backend/README.txt

 //to run test
-from main directory execute:
-pip install -e .
+from main directory execute the following to create the package: pip install -e .
-open the test and execute.
+//open the test and execute.

 //login using keys
 to generate the private key